 Creating a culture of learning involves giving your employees opportunities for growth and development that they can apply to real workplace challenges—and that relate to their growth and the organization’s growth.
 It includes providing resources that encourage employees to broaden their growth.
 Typically, I find organizations offer memberships to industry organizations, webinar registrations, certification or classes.
-However, real learning comes when employees can apply what they learned to real organizational challenges.
+However, real learning comes when leaders at all levels of the organization can apply what they learn to real organizational challenges.

 Cultivating a true learning culture gives you leverage.